baldman/pybankreader/docs/tutorial/reports.rst

 will still represent each line "type" as an individual record, but you have the option to change, how the data is saved.

-First, in a similar vein as :ref:`Advancement Hinting`, there is a set of default methods called ``process_<record>``.
+First, in a similar vein as :ref:`advancement-hinting`, there is a set of default methods called ``process_<record>``.
 What these do is that they take a parsed record and return it, nothing more.
 You are free to override those methods and change the behavior.
 You can obviously do whatever you need with